Baffled by UK university fee status and not sure how it applies to you? Get to grips with the basics with our two-part blog on fee status.

 - What are the tuition fee and funding options for the different fee statuses?

-See our blog UK University Fee Status – The Basics Part 2, to answer the question:
+See our blog UK University Fee Status – A Guide for Expats (Part 2), to answer the question:

 - Who is eligible for Home fees?